openai/ebm_code_release/README.md

 ## Demo

 The imagenet_demo.py file contains code to experiments with EBMs on conditional ImageNet 128x128.
-To run
+To generate a gif on sampling, you can run the command:

 ```
 python imagenet_demo.py --exp=imagenet128_cond --resume_iter=2238000
 ```

 The ebm_sandbox.py file contains several different tasks that can evaluate EBMs, by switching the task to different values.
-For example, to visualize cross class mappings in CIFAR-10, you can run
+For example, to visualize cross class mappings in CIFAR-10, you can run:

 ```
 python ebm_sandbox.py --task=crossclass --num_steps=40 --exp=cifar10_cond --resume_iter=74700